Hammam al-Nahhasin

-Hammam al-Nahhasin (حمام النحاسين) is one of the oldest and largest public baths (hammam or Turkish bath) in Aleppo, Syria.
+Hammam al-Nahhasin (حمام النحاسين) is one of the oldest and largest hammams (Turkish bathhouses) in Aleppo, Syria.
 It is located in Al-Madina Souq of the Ancient City of Aleppo, to the south of the Great Umayyad Mosque, near Khan al-Nahhasin.

 History

 It was originally built in the 12th century by order from Aisha bint Salah al-Din al-Ayyubi and renovated several times during the Mamluk and Ottoman periods.
 However, most of the current building of the hammam belongs to the Ottoman period.
 Hammam al-Nahhasin literally means the bath of the coppersmiths.

 Current developments

 The Hammam was damaged during the Battle of Aleppo (2012–2016).
 A comprehensive restoration of the hammam by DGAM began in 2021.
 The reconstruction was completed in January 2022.
 The hammam was reopened in November 2022 with the aim of returning to its original purpose.

 Interior layout

 The hammam is divided into three sections: